peteroupc/peteroupc.github.io/approxtheory.md

 [^11]: Piţul, P., "Evaluation of the Approximation Order by Positive Linear Operators", dissertation, Universität Duisberg-Essen, 2007.

-[^12]: I suspect that, whenever $L$ is a linear operator that maps continuous functions on a closed interval to functions of that kind, $L$ can be written as a difference between two positive linear operators.
+[^12]: I suspect that, whenever $L$ is a bounded linear operator that maps continuous functions on a closed interval to functions of that kind, $L$ can be written as a difference between two positive linear operators.
 But I have not seen a proof of that statement; Acu et al. ("[**Grüss-type and Ostrowski-type inequalities in approximation theory**](https://doi.org/10.1007/s11253-011-0548-2)", Ukr Math J 63, 843–864, 2011) give a similar statement but without proof.

+[^13]: Waldron, Shayne.
+"Refinements of the Peano kernel theorem."
+Numerical functional analysis and optimization 20.1-2 (1999): 147-161.

+[^14]: Brass, Helmut, and Klaus-Jürgen Förster.
+"On the application of the Peano representation of linear functionals in numerical analysis."
+Recent progress in inequalities.
+Dordrecht: Springer Netherlands, 1998.
+175-202.

-[^13]: Gonska, H.H., Meier, J., "On approximation by Bernstein-type operators: best constants", Studia Sci.
+[^15]: Gonska, H.H., Meier, J., "On approximation by Bernstein-type operators: best constants", Studia Sci.
 Math.
 Hungar.
 22, 1987.

-[^14]: Shisha, O., Mond.
+[^16]: Shisha, O., Mond.
 B, "The degree of convergence of linear positive operators", 1968.

-[^15]: Mond, B., "On the degree of approximation by linear positive operators", _Journal of Approximation Theory_ 18 (1976).
+[^17]: Mond, B., "On the degree of approximation by linear positive operators", _Journal of Approximation Theory_ 18 (1976).

-[^16]: Păltănea, R., _Approximation Theory Using Positive Linear Operators_, Birkhäuser, 2004.
+[^18]: Păltănea, R., _Approximation Theory Using Positive Linear Operators_, Birkhäuser, 2004.

-[^17]: Peetre, J., "On the connection between the theory of interpolation spaces and approximation theory", in _Approximation Theory_, 1969.
+[^19]: Peetre, J., "On the connection between the theory of interpolation spaces and approximation theory", in _Approximation Theory_, 1969.

-[^18]: Păltănea, R, Dimitriu, M.T., "On some second order moduli of smoothness."
+[^20]: Păltănea, R, Dimitriu, M.T., "On some second order moduli of smoothness."
 General Mathematics 24 (2016)

-[^19]: Păltănea, R., Smuc, M., "Sharp Estimates of Asymptotic Error of Approximation by General Positive Linear Operators in Terms of the First and the Second Moduli of Continuity", _Results in Mathematics_ 74 (2019).
+[^21]: Păltănea, R., Smuc, M., "Sharp Estimates of Asymptotic Error of Approximation by General Positive Linear Operators in Terms of the First and the Second Moduli of Continuity", _Results in Mathematics_ 74 (2019).

-[^20]: Dimitriu, M.T., "[**Estimates with optimal constants using Peetre's K-functionals**](https://www.jstor.org/stable/43964559)", _Carpathian Journal of Mathematics_ 26 (2010).
+[^22]: Dimitriu, M.T., "[**Estimates with optimal constants using Peetre's K-functionals**](https://www.jstor.org/stable/43964559)", _Carpathian Journal of Mathematics_ 26 (2010).

-[^21]: Gonska, Heiner, Paula Piţul, and Ioan Raşa.
+[^23]: Gonska, Heiner, Paula Piţul, and Ioan Raşa.
 "On Peano's form of the Taylor remainder, Voronovskaja's theorem and the commutator of positive linear operators", 2006.

-[^22]: Gonska, Heiner.
+[^24]: Gonska, Heiner.
 "On the degree of approximation in Voronovskaja's theorem", Studia Univ.
 Babeş-Bolyai, Math., September 2007.

-[^23]: Anastassiou, George A. "[**A study of positive linear operators by the method of moments, one-dimensional case**](https://www.sciencedirect.com/science/article/pii/0021904585900498)."
+[^25]: Anastassiou, George A. "[**A study of positive linear operators by the method of moments, one-dimensional case**](https://www.sciencedirect.com/science/article/pii/0021904585900498)."
 Journal of Approximation Theory 45.3 (1985): 247-270.

-[^24]: The paper Cichoń et al., "[**On delta-method of moments and probabilistic sums**](https://doi.org/10.1137/1.9781611973037.11)", ANALCO 2013, has very similar results, but they assume the function $f$ has a $k$-th derivative defined on an _open_ interval (say, $0\lt\lambda\lt 1$), rather than a _closed_ one, making those results harder to use if $Y$ is a random variable that can take a value equal to either endpoint of the interval (in this example, 0 or 1).
+[^26]: The paper Cichoń et al., "[**On delta-method of moments and probabilistic sums**](https://doi.org/10.1137/1.9781611973037.11)", ANALCO 2013, has very similar results, but they assume the function $f$ has a $k$-th derivative defined on an _open_ interval (say, $0\lt\lambda\lt 1$), rather than a _closed_ one, making those results harder to use if $Y$ is a random variable that can take a value equal to either endpoint of the interval (in this example, 0 or 1).

-[^25]: Frantz, Deborah A. Summability methods, probability distributions, and associated positive linear operators.
+[^27]: Frantz, Deborah A. Summability methods, probability distributions, and associated positive linear operators.
 Lehigh University, 1984.

-[^26]: Babenko, Alexander G., and Yuriy V. Kryakin.
+[^28]: Babenko, Alexander G., and Yuriy V. Kryakin.
 "Special difference operators and the constants in the classical Jackson-type theorems."
 Topics in Classical and Modern Analysis: In Memory of Yingkang Hu.
 Cham: Springer International Publishing, 2019.
 35-46.

-[^27]: Jaskaran Singh Kaire and Andriy Prymak.
+[^29]: Jaskaran Singh Kaire and Andriy Prymak.
 "Whitney-type estimates for convex functions." arXiv preprint arXiv:2311.00912 (2023).

-[^28]: Sevy, J., "Acceleration of convergence of sequences of simultaneous approximants", dissertation, Drexel University, 1991.
+[^30]: Sevy, J., "Acceleration of convergence of sequences of simultaneous approximants", dissertation, Drexel University, 1991.

-[^29]: H. H. Gonska, _Quantitative Approximation in C(X)_, Habilitationschrift, Universität Duisburg, 1985.
+[^31]: H. H. Gonska, _Quantitative Approximation in C(X)_, Habilitationschrift, Universität Duisburg, 1985.

-[^30]: R.A.
+[^32]: R.A.
 DeVore and G.G.
 Lorentz, _Constructive Approximation_, 1993.

-[^31]: E. W. Cheney, _Introduction to Approximation Theory_, 1998.
+[^33]: E. W. Cheney, _Introduction to Approximation Theory_, 1998.

-[^32]: Guessab, A., Nouisser, O. & Schmeisser, G. Enhancement of the algebraic precision of a linear operator and consequences under positivity. _Positivity_ 13, 693–707 (2009). [**https://doi.org/10.1007/s11117-008-2253-4**](https://doi.org/10.1007/s11117-008-2253-4).
+[^34]: Guessab, A., Nouisser, O. & Schmeisser, G. Enhancement of the algebraic precision of a linear operator and consequences under positivity. _Positivity_ 13, 693–707 (2009). [**https://doi.org/10.1007/s11117-008-2253-4**](https://doi.org/10.1007/s11117-008-2253-4).
 However, Gavrea and Ivan ("[**A note on the fixed points of positive linear operators**](https://doi.org/10.1016/j.jat.2017.12.001)", _Journal of Approximation Theory_ (227), 2018) pointed out that there are positive linear operators besides the identity that reproduce all polynomials of the form $x^i$ where $i>0$.

-[^33]: $W_n$ can, in principle, be nonlinear instead, but this would require a totally different approach to finding the approximation error, and $L_n$ would then be nonlinear in general.
+[^35]: $W_n$ can, in principle, be nonlinear instead, but this would require a totally different approach to finding the approximation error, and $L_n$ would then be nonlinear in general.

-[^34]: Güntürk, C. Sinan, and Weilin Li. "[**Approximation with one-bit polynomials in Bernstein form**](https://arxiv.org/pdf/2112.09183)", arXiv:2112.09183 (2021); Constructive Approximation, pp.1-30 (2022).
+[^36]: Güntürk, C. Sinan, and Weilin Li. "[**Approximation with one-bit polynomials in Bernstein form**](https://arxiv.org/pdf/2112.09183)", arXiv:2112.09183 (2021); Constructive Approximation, pp.1-30 (2022).

-[^35]: Micchelli, Charles. "[**The saturation class and iterates of the Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/0021904573900282)", Journal of Approximation Theory 8, no. 1 (1973): 1-18.
+[^37]: Micchelli, Charles. "[**The saturation class and iterates of the Bernstein polynomials**](https://www.sciencedirect.com/science/article/pii/0021904573900282)", Journal of Approximation Theory 8, no. 1 (1973): 1-18.

-[^36]: Wang, Y.Q., Zhang, Y.Y, Liu, J.L., "Expectation identity of the hypergeometric distribution and its application in the calculations of high-order origin moments",Communications in Statistics--Theory and Methods 52(17), 2023. [**https://doi.org/10.1080/03610926.2021.2024235**](https://doi.org/10.1080/03610926.2021.2024235)
+[^38]: Wang, Y.Q., Zhang, Y.Y, Liu, J.L., "Expectation identity of the hypergeometric distribution and its application in the calculations of high-order origin moments",Communications in Statistics--Theory and Methods 52(17), 2023. [**https://doi.org/10.1080/03610926.2021.2024235**](https://doi.org/10.1080/03610926.2021.2024235)

-[^37]: Weisstein, Eric W. "Central Moment."
+[^39]: Weisstein, Eric W. "Central Moment."
 From MathWorld--A Wolfram Resource. [**https://mathworld.wolfram.com/CentralMoment.html**](https://mathworld.wolfram.com/CentralMoment.html)

-[^38]: Ioan Gavrea, Mircea Ivan, "A note on the fixed points of positive linear operators", Journal of Approximation Theory (227), 2018, [**https://doi.org/10.1016/j.jat.2017.12.001.**](https://doi.org/10.1016/j.jat.2017.12.001).
+[^40]: Ioan Gavrea, Mircea Ivan, "A note on the fixed points of positive linear operators", Journal of Approximation Theory (227), 2018, [**https://doi.org/10.1016/j.jat.2017.12.001.**](https://doi.org/10.1016/j.jat.2017.12.001).

-[^39]: G.G.
+[^41]: G.G.
 Lorentz, "Inequalities and saturation classes for Bernstein polynomials", 1963.

-[^40]: Weisstein, Eric W. "Bernstein's Inequality."
+[^42]: Weisstein, Eric W. "Bernstein's Inequality."
 From MathWorld--A Wolfram Resource. [**https://mathworld.wolfram.com/BernsteinsInequality.html**](https://mathworld.wolfram.com/BernsteinsInequality.html)

-[^41]: Waldron, Shayne.
-"Refinements of the Peano kernel theorem."
-Numerical functional analysis and optimization 20.1-2 (1999): 147-161.

-[^42]: Brass, Helmut, and Klaus-Jürgen Förster.
-"On the application of the Peano representation of linear functionals in numerical analysis."
-Recent progress in inequalities.
-Dordrecht: Springer Netherlands, 1998.
-175-202.